hmxssa/Info.-Theory-Project-Write-Up/README.md

           seem unintelligent and undetermined, which really I was only lost.
 Then I remembered how much more my grade matters and everyone makes mistakes, so I ended up changing my idea.
 Best decision ever.
           Not only does it meet the majority of the requirements, but I got so much more in one day with this new idea than I did in 3+ days with the other idea.
+There were also so many websites and youtube videos that helped me both start, and get through this project.
+It was great and I learned so many new things!
           Now once I started my new idea, I wanted to do something from games or entertainment.
 My first thought was to do a 3d game as it could be more fun and exciting to play.
 However, to make a fair balance of design and coding could be challenging in a 3d game, and failing to do that, could be seen as lack of knowledge and skill in the project product.
 As such, I chose to do a 2d game of a player avoiding to clash with falling stars to avoid losing.
 <br>
           </blockquote><br>